0vercl0k/sic/README.md

   -f,--filer TEXT             Only display shms owned by processes matching this filter
 ```

-The provided driver is [test-signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/how-to-test-sign-a-driver-package) and as a result you need to turn on [test-signing](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) in your VM in order to be able to run the driver (`bcdedit.exe -set testsigning on`).
+The provided driver is [test-signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/how-to-test-sign-a-driver-package) and as a result you need to either:

+- Turn on [test-signing](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) in your VM in order to be able to run the driver (`bcdedit.exe -set testsigning on`),
+- Turn on [debug](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-a-network-debugging-connection-automatically) and have a kernel debugger attached.

 The driver has been tested on the following platforms:

+- :white_check_mark: Windows 10 1809 x64 (cheers [@yrp604](https://github.com/yrp604))
-:white_check_mark: Windows 10 1903 x64
+- :white_check_mark: Windows 10 1903 x64

 If you have successfully run it on a different platform, please let me know and I will update the list.
 If you encounterered any issues running it, please file an issue and I will be happy to help / fix the issue.